-The history and influences behind Amedeo Modigliani’s portraits is the subject of much debate.
+The history and influences behind Modigliani’s portraits are the subjects of many debates.
 It is difficult to judge whether the novel form and expression of his subjects are the result of exotic influences or perhaps of his study of Northern Italian medieval art as well as the work of the Romanian sculptor Constantin Brancusi.

 To be sure, Modigliani brought the timeless artistic themes of the portrait and the nude into modern times.
 Working both with sculpture and the canvas he created a style of his own that fascinated both his contemporaries as well as modern audiences.

-Amedeo Modigliani painted so many portraits of women – especially nude ones – that people began to see him as a reckless playboy, an image that he undoubtedly did not seek to change.
+Amedeo Modigliani painted so many portraits of nude women that people began to look at him in a certain way.
+He was recognized as a playboy, a role that he did not want to abandon.
 It is important to remember that at the time the symbols of sexuality that he expressed were widely considered to be scandalous.